Edit As You Wish: Video Caption Editing with Multi-grained User Control: Methodology

-We construct an encoder-decoder Transformer architecture to achieve the video description editing task under the guidance of processed control sequences.
-The overall framework is depicted in Figure~\ref{fig:model}.
-Specifically, we leverage a pre-trained $\textrm{BART}$~\cite{bart} model and endow it with the multi-modal ability to understand video content.
+We construct a small-scale encoder-decoder Transformer architecture, i.e. multi-modal BART~\cite{bart}, to achieve the video description editing task under the guidance of processed control sequences.
+We utilize the pre-trained BART weights and endow it with the multi-modal ability to understand video content.
+The specific architecture is depicted in Appendix A.

-\textbf{Input Representation.} Given a video $V$, a reference caption $R = \{r_1, \dots, r_L\}$ and a triplet command $C$, we first extract frame-level visual features and map them to the same dimension as textual embedding.
-Denoting the input attributes as $A = \{a_1, \dots, a_M\}$ and the indicated position index as $l \in [1, L]$, and taking the most fine-grained command ``\textit{add} specified \textit{attributes} at specified \textit{positions}'' as an example, the concatenated control sequence $\widetilde{C}$ for the command is defined as $\{\text{[ADD]}, A, \widetilde{R}\}$.
+\textbf{Input Representation.} Given a video $V$, a reference caption $R = \{r_1, \dots, r_L\}$, and a triplet command $C$, we first extract frame-level visual features and map them to the same dimension as textual embedding.
+We denote the input attributes as $A = \{a_1, \dots, a_M\}$ and the indicated position index as $l \in [1, L]$.
+Taking the most fine-grained command ``\textit{add} specified \textit{attributes} at specified \textit{positions}'' as an example, the concatenated control sequence $\widetilde{C}$ for the command is defined as $\{\text{[ADD]}, A, \widetilde{R}\}$.
 Using special tokens to separate each part, it is formulated as:

 where the positioned reference caption $\widetilde{R}$ is formulated as:

 Finally, we input the visual features $\{V_1, \dots, V_N\}$ and the textual control sequence embedding $W_{\widetilde{C}} = \{W_{\text{[o]}}, W_{\text{[ADD]}}, \dots, W_{\text{[/r]}}\}$ to the Transformer encoder.
 If the \textit{position} is empty in the command, we input the original reference caption $R$.
 When the \textit{attribute} is empty in the command, we set $A$ as an empty set.